Forms – Voting

 Bearer: You can serve as a bearer for up to 3 voters.
 The bearer assists in either mailing or hand-delivering the ballot to the County Clerk’s Office.
 To serve as a bearer, the ballot section under the voter’s return address must be filled out.
 Candidates cannot act as a bearer.

 Voting in person at the County Clerk’s Office: You can vote in person at the Clerk’s Office in Freehold by submitting a vote-by-mail application by 3:00 PM on Nov.
 2, 2020 (the day before the election).

-The County vote-by-mail and voter registration applications were revised August 2018.
-Be sure to use the revised forms to ensure that submissions are not invalidated.
+The County vote-by-mail and voter registration applications are revised often.
+Be sure to use the current forms to ensure that submissions are not invalidated.
 The revision date can be found in small print at the bottom left of the form.

 Tuesday, Oct.
 13, 2020 is the last day to register to vote for the November general election.